 Will you speak up for me?
 Act now to ensure Dorset's wildlife is protected

-With Brexit rapidly approaching, MPs will be voting on this soon, so we need them to support a strong Environment Act, because a country with more wildlife is better for people and better for business!
+We need politicians to support a strong Environment Act, because a country with more wildlife is better for people and better for business!

 We will be working with other Wildlife Trusts to make sure this is a priority, but we need your help to make sure all our local MPs are on board!

 We are asking our supporters to personally talk to their MPs - at a surgery, meeting or event - about why they want an Environment Act and what they want to see it cover.
 This could be anything from tackling climate change, to reducing plastic in the seas, to ensuring barn owls have suitable habitats to live in.
 (Sadly barn owls have declined 66% across the UK since the 30s.)

 Simply click on the arrows below to find out more about the campaign.

 The campaign for a wilder future starts here